Updated July 2017 • The new T7 Tenere for 2018?

 Everyone complains how way out (pessimistic) the fuel gauge is but at least it’s consistent!
 Once you get used to this you’ll know that if it re-zeros itself at around say 230 miles, you’re doing a good 70mpg and have at least 100 miles left in the tank.
 The tank is plastic by the way and so notably warm on the leg.

 Checked against a GPS over 100 miles I found the odometre (distance recorder) to be accurate to within 1%.
 This means that the mpg readings are also virtually true.

-The same cannot be said for the speedo which, at an indicated 70mph = 64mph true = 8.5% over.
+The same cannot be said for the speedo which, like all bikes at an indicated 70mph = 64mph true = 8.5% over.
 According to the speedo then, the bikes feels faster than it is.

 If you think about it, it’s asking a lot to take an untried bike just 500 miles old out for a 4500-mile off-road hammering with no preparation to speak of and to expect nothing to break.
 Nothing did and to this end I feel the Yam is well screwed together.
 The only things that came loose and fell out were a couple of screws holding on the screen, but this was almost certainly due to the extra leverage put on them by the TTech screen extension.

 Obviously I could have done with engine bars or a proper bash plate, as would any bike of this kind (they’re available for the XTZ now, but weren’t then in a hurry).
 The tank/radiator protectors are a nice touch and of course the barkbusters are a no-brainer to the mods list.

 So, I still like everything I liked at 500 miles.
 Not so keen that it’s higher than it needs to be – but it can be easily lowered.
 Plus it feels heavy for what it is – a CoG not helped with my high luggage set up, but that usually comes with the territory.